yanisoln/terminator/README.md

 it provides a unified api to find and control ui elements like buttons, text fields, windows, and more. because it uses os-level accessibility apis, it is **100x faster and more reliable** for ai agents than vision-based approaches.

-> **Note:** while we support macos and windows, we are currently focusing development efforts on windows.
+> **⚠️ Note 1 ⚠️:** while we support macos and windows, we are currently focusing development efforts on windows, so you will have to figure out yourself how to use the macos version.

 > **⚠️ Note 2 ⚠️:** keep in mind it's very experimental, expect many bugs, report it and we'll fix in minutes.